 Bibel Stechen aka Bibliomancy

 On the night of the turn of the year, close your eyes, open your Bible using only your thumbs, and then hold it in place with one thumb (no PEEKING).
-Use a finger from your other hand to point to a place on the page.
+Use a finger from your other hand to point to a spot on the page.
 What is in the Bible text is intended to shed light on the coming year.

 Berliner/ Pfannekuchen